 - A civil war over the successor to Polish King Augustus II widens into the War of the Polish Succession (Poland).

-- John Kay invents the flying shuttle (UK: England).
+- John Kay invents the flying shuttle, a turning point in the Industrial Revolution (UK: England).

 - A Rake’s Progress, a series of eight paintings and engravings by Rococo artist William Hogarth (UK: England).